-ABSTRACT: The purpose of this study was to substantiate the use of suspension of Chlorella genus microalgae as the most valuable raw material for preparation of carotene and chlorophyll а.
-The method is proposed for ultrasonication of Chlorella vulgaris microalgae suspension in order to increase availability of biologically active substances and improve microbiological performance of the prepared product.
+ABSTRACT: The purpose of this study was to substantiate the use of suspension of Chlorella genus microalgae as the most valuable raw material for the preparation of carotene and chlorophyll а.
+The method is proposed for ultrasonication of Chlorella vulgaris microalgae suspension to increase the availability of biologically active substances and improve the microbiological performance of the prepared product.
 Before and after ultrasonication of samples, we determined the content of chlorophylls (a, b, c) and carotenoids using the spectrophotometric method, the level of total bacterial contamination using the method of limiting dilutions on MacConkey agar and microscopic study of microalgae and bacteria cell viability.
-It has been established that the ultrasonification method at wave amplitude 16 µm allows to transfer pigments into the water phase, inhibit viability of bacteria and obtain homogenisate of the Chlorella vulgaris microalgae suspension with preservation of carotenoids and green chlorophyll а.
-Thus, combined use of ultrasonication and parallel plating on MacConkey agar seems to be promising in view of preparation and quality control of axenic concentrate of Chlorella vulgaris microalgae, which can be used for preparation of chemopreventive pharmaceuticals.
+It has been established that the ultrasonication method at wave amplitude 16 µm allows to transfer pigments into the water phase, inhibit the viability of bacteria and obtain homogenization of the Chlorella vulgaris microalgae suspension with preservation of carotenoids and green chlorophyll а.
+Thus, the combined use of ultrasonication and parallel plating on MacConkey agar seems to be promising given preparation and quality control of axenic concentrate of Chlorella vulgaris microalgae, which can be used for preparation of chemopreventive pharmaceuticals.

 Chlorella vulgaris microalgae, Carotenoids, Chlorophyll, Ultrasonication

-INTRODUCTION: Dietary phytochemical substances - chlorophyll and carotene - are widespread plant pigments that have physiological effect for treatment of chronic diseases.
-Nowadays, they are especially interesting due to their ability to improve resistance of human body to mutagenesis and carcinogenesis, which is of great importance in prevention of malignant diseases 1, 2.
+INTRODUCTION: Dietary phytochemical substances - chlorophyll and carotene - are widespread plant pigments that have a physiological effecton the treatment of chronic diseases.
+Nowadays, they are especially interesting due to their ability to improve the resistance of the human body to mutagenesis and carcinogenesis, which is of great importance in the prevention of malignant diseases 1, 2.

 In this field, the promising area is the use of the raw material base of lower plants-green unicellular microalgae, specifically the Chlorella genus, which are unique producers of biologically active substances.
-High speed of reproduction of microalgae, their indiscriminateness to life environment and possibility of correction of biochemical content of cells through conditions of cultivation allow using controlled cultivation of microalgae in artificially recreated conditions 8, 9.
-This enables production, over a short period of time, of large quantities of environmentally clean biomass characterized by high content of chlorophyll and carotenoids, which can serve as a basis for preparation of valuable vitamin and food additives, as well as pharmaceuticals.
+High speed of reproduction of microalgae, their indiscriminateness to life environment and the possibility of correction of biochemical content of cells through conditions of cultivation allow using controlled cultivation of microalgae in artificially recreated conditions 8, 9.
+This enables production, over a short period, of large quantities of environmentally clean biomass characterized by a high content of chlorophyll and carotenoids, which can serve as a basis for the preparation of valuable vitamin and food additives, as well as pharmaceuticals.

-Presently Chlorella microalgae are mainly used as a food additive for correction of diet.
-Effectiveness of their preventive use for strengthening overall immunity, elimination of products of intoxication and heavy metals, as well as, in the long-term, reduction of occurrence rate of radiation-induced forms of cancer, is confirmed by research 9, 10, 11, 12, 13.
-Natural state of Chlorella microalgae is suspension, i.e. microalgae cells dispersed in their culture medium.
+Presently, Chlorella microalgae are mainly used as a food additive for correction of diet.
+Effectiveness of their preventive use for strengthening overall immunity, elimination of products of intoxication and heavy metals, as well as, in the long-term, reduction of the occurrence rate of radiation-induced forms of cancer, is confirmed by research 9, 10, 11, 12, 13.
+The natural state of Chlorella microalgae is suspension, i.e., microalgae cells dispersed in their culture medium.
 Mostly they are used in dry form (microalgae powder).

-Determination of Plant Pigments: Content of chlorophylls a, b, c and carotenoids was determined using spectrophotometry, modified based on the specifics of their determination in water phase of the suspension after deposition of сells with centrifuging, on the spectrophotometer Cary100 (Agilent Technologies, Malaysia) 19.
-Comparative evaluation of content of chlorophylls and carotenoids before and after ultrasonication was performed on the basis of the formulas of standard spectrophotometric method for determination of pigments 20.
+Determination of Plant Pigments: Content of chlorophylls a, b, c, and carotenoids were determined using spectrophotometry, modified based on the specifics of their determination in the water phase of the suspension after deposition of сells with centrifuging, on the spectrophotometer Cary100 (Agilent Technologies, Malaysia) 19.
+Comparative evaluation of the content of chlorophylls and carotenoids before and after ultrasonication was performed based on the formulas of standard spectrophotometric method for determination of pigments 20.

 FIG. 1: SPECTRA OF PLANT PIGMENTS IN WATER PHASE OF SPECIMEN 1 (А) AND 2 (B) BEFORE AND AFTER ULTRASONICATION